LODSContent/MS-220T00-Troubleshoot-Microsoft-Exchange-Online/Instructions/Labs/LAB_02_Troubleshoot_Spam_Filtering.md

 ## Lab scenario

-Scenario here
+In the labs for this course, you are taking on the role of Adatum Corporations Messaging Administrator.
+You have deployed Microsoft 365 in a virtualized lab environment, and you have been tasked with completing a pilot that tests various M365 & Exchange functionalities as they relate to Adatum's business requirements.

+In this lab, you have been tasked with the implementation and testing of a custom spam filtering policy that must contain the following settings:
+- Empty messages: **On**
+- Embedded tags in HTML: **On**
+- JavaScript or VBScript in HTML: **On**
+- SPF record hard fail: **On**
+- Sender ID filtering hard fail: **On**

+Once created, you will test the behavior of the policy to ensure it is working as expected and fix any issues should they exist.

 ## Lab Setup

-**Note:** In this lab exercise, you will partner with another student to exchange emails with.
-If you do not have a partner, you can exchange emails from a personal Microsoft Outlook email account (@outlook.com, @Hotmail.com, @live.com, etc) with your tenant admin account, **admin@xxxxxZZZZZZ.onmicrosoft.com** (where xxxxxZZZZZZ is the unique tenant prefix provided by your lab hosting provider)
+In this lab exercise, you will partner with another student to exchange emails with.
+If you do not have a partner, you can exchange emails from a personal Microsoft Outlook email account (@outlook.com, @Hotmail.com, @live.com, etc) with your tenant admin account, **admin@xxxxxZZZZZZ.onmicrosoft.com** (where xxxxxZZZZZZ is the unique tenant prefix provided by your lab hosting provider).

+If you do not have a Personal Microsoft Outlook email account, you can sign up for one by navigating to the following the link: **<https://signup.live.com>**.

 ## Instructions

 ### Task 1 - Create a Spam filtering Policy

+In this task, you will use the default global admin to sign into Microsoft 365 Defender and modify the existing default Anti-spam inbound policy to reflect the new policy requirements.

 1. On **LON-CL1**, select **Ctrl+Alt+Delete** to log in.
 Log into **LON-CL1** as the local administrator account that was created by your lab hosting provider (**Administrator**) with the password **Pa55w.rd**.